 The strategy enumerates guiding principles, barriers to effective implementation, and approaches for future decision-making.
-These include: reconciling the IMO principle of nondiscrimination of legally binding measures by flag state ("no more favorable treatment", or NMFT) to the UNFCCC principle of Common but Differentiated Responsibilities and Respective

-Capabilities (CBDR-RC).
-Additionally, IMO agreed that the impact of measures on States, including developing countries and, in particular, Least Developed Countries (LDCs) and Small Island Developing States (SIDS), should be considered and that future decisions should combine evidence-based decision-making, balanced with a precautionary approach.
+These include reconciling the IMO principle of nondiscrimination of legally binding measures by flag state ("no more favorable treatment") to the UNFCCC principle of Common but Differentiated Responsibilities and Respective Capabilities.
+Additionally, IMO agreed that the impact of measures on states, including developing countries and, in particular, those classified as Least Developed Countries and Small Island Developing States, should be considered and that future decisions should combine evidence-based decision-making, balanced with a precautionary approach.